 Children who have never attended a funeral may not comprehend where the body goes after the funeral services, so whether your loved one will be buried or cremated, you should explain this aspect of the funeral to your child as well.

 Let your child know what happens during the cremation process and why people choose to be cremated.
-And, in the same way, help your child understand the burial process and the fact that everyone will be able to visit the grave of the deceased to pay their respects whenever they want to.
+In the same way, please help your child understand the burial process and that everyone will be able to visit the deceased’s grave to pay their respects whenever they want to.

 By preparing your child for their first funeral, you can take the mystery and the fear out of the event.
-This will be an important milestone in your child’s life, so taking the time to discuss what it all means and what your child should expect will make the process easier for everyone involved.
+This will be an important milestone in your child’s life, so discussing what it all means and what your child should expect will make the process easier for everyone involved.